THEMCTF/THEM-Bot/README.md

 ## Development

-We use modern Python development tools for quality code:
+We use development tools for quality code:

 - **Code Formatting**: `black`
   ```bash